New York City Assault Lawyer

 Even a first-time or misdemeanor assault charge could lead to time in jail upon conviction.
 With so much at stake, it is important to contact a criminal defense attorney immediately following your arrest.
 Assault charges often are the result of a two-sided issue.

 In fact, it is not unheard of for charges to be brought against someone who was merely trying to defend themselves.
 A New York City assault lawyer will carefully examine the details of your case and explore all possible defenses.

 State law defines multiple degrees of assault, ranging from least to most serious.
 The severity of the charges determines the penalties someone faces if convicted.
-A New York City assault lawyer can help mitigate the penalties an individual may face.
+A New York City lawyer can help mitigate the penalties an individual may face during an assault case.